knowsuchagency/ninjadog/README.rst

 It made more sense to me to use the existing nodejs implementation, and find a way to have it play nicely with Python.

-ninjadog does this by spawning the pug cli as a subprocess and communicating with it that way.
+ninjadog does this by spawning the `pug cli`_ as a subprocess.
 This means that it can't be as fast as a native template engine like `pyjade`_, but it will be more reliable as it's leveraging the popular and well-maintained nodejs implementation.